pyhys/minimalmodbus/doc/administrative.rst

 TODO
 ----

-  * Write more unittests
-  * Check error codes
   * Write documentation with examples.
+  * adapt dummy_serial to python3
   * Test with Python3 and 2to3
   * Test the dependency of pySerial in setup.py
+  * Test run with process controller

   * Upload files with ``scp -r`` instead